Skip to main content

 Frequently Asked Questions

-- How much does a Crystal Palace side return extension cost?
+What's included in a Crystal Palace side return extension?

-- How does the hillside affect side return costs?
+How does the hillside affect a Crystal Palace side return?

-- It typically adds 10-15% to the build cost depending on gradient.
 Two main factors.
-First, the side return passage often drops noticeably from front to back, requiring stepped foundations or a short retaining wall to create a level base for the new structure (£3,000-£6,000 above flat-site costs).
-Second, scaffolding setup is more involved on the steep streets — standard scaffold towers don't sit level on noticeable gradients, and we use stepped scaffolding or adjustable-leg scaffold that adds half a day to setup.
+First, the side return passage often drops noticeably from front to back, requiring stepped foundations or a short retaining wall to create a level base for the new structure.
+Second, scaffolding setup is more involved on the steep streets.
+Standard scaffold towers don't sit level on noticeable gradients, so we use stepped scaffolding or adjustable-leg scaffold that adds half a day to setup.
 The structural engineer's foundation specification is firm before we issue the contract, so there are no surprises mid-project.

-- Three reasons.
-First, accuracy: we know SE19 — typical foundation conditions on the hillside, stepped foundation design for sloping side returns, retaining wall mechanics, the Crystal Palace Triangle conservation area, and the three-borough planning boundary.
+Three reasons.
+First, accuracy: we know SE19, including typical foundation conditions on the hillside, stepped foundation design for sloping side returns, retaining wall mechanics, the Crystal Palace Triangle conservation area, and the three-borough planning boundary.
 Second, full accreditation: NICEIC electrical (BS 7671), FENSA glazing, structural engineer calculations, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including stepped foundations, retaining walls, and party wall surveyor fees.
-57 verified Google reviews averaging 4.5/5.
-Office on Limes Avenue, SE20 — 5-10 minutes from any Crystal Palace property.
+Office on Limes Avenue, SE20, 5-10 minutes from any Crystal Palace property.

 Get a Free Quote for Your Crystal Palace Side Return Extensions